emmaliysh/data_engineering_projects/retail_data_pipeline_AWS/README.md

-# Retail Data ETL Pipeline on AWS (Batch Processing)
+# Retail Data ETL Pipeline on AWS with Terraform (Batch Processing)

 This project demonstrates an automated, serverless batch ETL pipeline on AWS for processing raw retail data.
-It is designed for beginners in cloud computing and data engineering, showing how to integrate core AWS services to move data from raw storage to curated datasets, ready for analysis.
+It shows how to integrate core AWS services using Terraform to move data from raw storage to curated datasets, ready for analysis.

 ## Project Overview

-The pipeline ingests raw retail datasets uploaded to Amazon S3 and automates their processing using AWS serverless services.
-The main goal is to extract, transform, and load (ETL) retail data efficiently while enabling real-time notifications and easy querying of curated data.
+The pipeline ingests raw retail datasets uploaded to Amazon S3 and automatically processes them using AWS serverless services.
+Terraform is used to define and deploy all cloud resources, ensuring reproducibility, consistency, and easy teardown.
+The goal is to build a scalable ETL workflow that extracts, transforms, and loads retail data while enabling event-driven notifications and interactive querying of curated data.

 ## Architecture & Workflow
+Infrastructure Provisioning (Terraform): Terraform modules provision S3 buckets, IAM roles, Lambda functions, Glue jobs, EventBridge rules, SNS topics, and Athena configurations.

 Data Ingestion: Upload raw retail files (CSV) to an S3 bucket.